 Along the Skilsloot waterway you’ll find a number of authentically reconstructed fishermen’s cottages, a bakery and a smithy.
 Water comes out of a pump, heat from a wood-burner and there’s even a ‘bedstede’ (traditional Dutch cupboard bed) in the kitchen.
 Living and working was combined: the carpenter had his workplace at home.
 Craftspeople can frequently be found working in the open-air museum between May and October.
 Come and watch the net-menders, ropemakers, blacksmith and millers at work.

 Museum Kaap Skil began as a one-off exhibition of finds which had been surfaced and found by divers and beachcombers.
 This was such a success that a permanent location was then sought.
 The Maritime and Beachcombing Museum was established in 1981, as forerunner of the current Museum Kaap Skil.
 Themes in the museum have been continuously developed, with exhibitions including the fishing industry, crafts and traditional ships.
 The name of the museum changed when a new entrance building was built in 2014.

-Museum Kaap Skil is a versatile museum about Texel’s maritime history.
-The name refers to the shipping and the location of the museum.
-A Kaap is a beacon for ships, an important navigational mark on land.
-The impressive museum entrance building can rightly be called a beacon, a Kaap.
-Skil is the Texel name for the Oudeschild, the fishing village where Kaap Skil is located.
+The name of the museum refers to both shipping and the location of the museum.
+A ‘kaap’ is a beacon for ships, an important navigational point on land.
+The impressive entrance building of the museum can rightly be called a beacon, a ‘kaap’.
+‘Skil’ is the name in local Texel dialect for the village of Oudeschild, the fishing village where Museum Kaap Skil is located.